neo4j/graphql/docs/rfcs/rfc-035-authorization.md

 `AuthorizationConfig.verify` will be `true` by default, but can be set to `false` if the desired behaviour is to decode only.

 `AuthorizationConfig.verifyOptions` allows configuration of the JWT verify options in `jose`.
 It will simply passthrough the types used directly by `jose`.
+The `JWTVerifyOptions` and also the `RemoteJWKSetOptions` will need to be re-exported for TypeScript users.

 To configure auth with a symmetric secret "secret", the following can be executed: